WenjieWu-Sci/FLArE/GridUtils/lxplus/README.md

 **File Access Best Practices**: https://cern.service-now.com/service-portal?id=kb_article&n=KB0003076

 ### Single-job example
-This example shows how to submit a single Geant4 (FLArE) job, following best practices regarding file access and output storage.

-Output logs must go to `/afs/cern.ch/`, while output files are transferred to `\eos\` via xroot plugin.
+This example shows how to submit a single Geant4 (FLArE) job.
+Output logs must go to `/afs/cern.ch/`, while output files are transferred to `\eos` via xroot plugin.

-Input files are transferred using `transfer_input_file` (in any case `/afs/cern.ch/` is visible from the nodes).
+Input files are transferred to the node using `transfer_input_file`.
+Note that in any case `/afs/cern.ch/` is visible from the nodes.

-Note: input files from `\eos\` need to be copied by the executable itself (via eos xroot access).
+On the other hand, input files from `\eos` need to be copied by the executable itself (via eos xroot access).

 Submission command: `condor_submit example.sub`